KGQuiz: Evaluating the Generalization of Encoded Knowledge in Large Language Models: Related Work

 \paragraph{Investigating the Limitation of LLM Knowledge Abilities} As LLMs have shown promise in knowledge-based tasks, researchers have also started examining the limitations of these models' knowledge abilities.
 This includes their ability to handle conflicted information \citep{xie2023adaptive, chen-etal-2023-say}, recall abilities \citep{mallen2023trust}, and self-evaluating skills \citep{kadavath2022language}.
 By investigating these limitations, researchers aim to not only devise ways to address them but also shed light on how LLMs can operate more effectively in more sophisticated tasks, particularly in professional domains \citep{sung-etal-2021-language, meng-etal-2022-rewire}.

-In summary, while considerable work has been done in probing the knowledge abilities of LLMs, improving these abilities, extracting knowledge, and investigating their limitations, two major aspects have seen less consideration: knowledge utilization and knowledge breadth.
-These areas are vital for understanding and evaluating the performance of LLMs in more real-world, complex scenarios.
-Therefore, this calls for a more comprehensive approach, which our proposed \ourbenchmark{} benchmark aims to address, making strides towards a future where LLMs exhibit robust knowledge abilities applicable to a wider range of domains and utilization contexts.
+In summary, while considerable work has been done in probing the knowledge abilities of LLMs, improving these abilities, and investigating their limitations, two major aspects have seen less consideration: knowledge utilization and knowledge breadth.
+Compared to previous work\citep{petroni-etal-2021-kilt}, the five tasks in \ourbenchmark{} feature increasing difficulty in knowledge utilization patterns, which can aid the critical analysis of LLM knowledge abilities.
+Also, instead of focusing on employing \emph{external} knowledge sources for tasks, \ourbenchmark{} tests the robustness and generalization of the \emph{internal} knowledge stored in LLM parameters.
+Moreover, a key feature of KGQuiz is that it can be seamlessly extended to new knowledge domains using our dataset construction methodology.
+This flexibility to use diverse knowledge sources to create new evaluation protocols following our methodology sets it apart from other benchmarks.